Following the path of Tantra Heart Yoga means pursuing the way of love and healing. It opens the door to more love, harmony and creativity.

 Practicing the Way of Love

-Following the path of classical tantra yoga means practising the way of love and healing.
-It opens the door to more love, harmony and creativity.
+Following the path of classical Tantra Yoga means practising the way of love and healing.
+It is a way to invite more love, harmony and creativity into your life.

 I chose the path of tantra yoga when I saw that people were totally focused on material gain.
 They were running around like ants, with little capacity to see the beauty of life.
 This pressing always-on lifestyle creates a lot of stress and misery.
 I saw tantra yoga as a path to more happiness, creativity and deeper love.
 Simply put, I had found a way to create more meaning and more joy in my life.